 Why is it so easy?

 Thanks to recent technological advances it is now extremely easy to set up an ecommerce website.
+Just by finding the best prestashop hosting provider, you are well on your way to building an ecommerce website of your own.
 The ease with which an innocent-looking online store can be set up has led to proliferation of fraudulent ecommerce merchants to unprecedented levels.

 In conjunction with rapid growth in ecommerce, availability of new payments systems and methods is causing an unimaginable data overload, making it extremely difficult for MSPs to determine where the money is coming from and where it is going.